Business Terms & Conditions

-“Equipment” our equipment as specified in the Order which we may loan to you for use in respect of the Services.
+“Equipment” or “Products” our equipment as specified in the Order which we may loan to you for use in respect of the Services.

-“Extended Term” in respect of the Contract any renewal period of 24 calendar months or a term equal to the Initial Term, whichever is the longer in accordance with Clause 3.
+“Extended Term” in respect of the Contract, any renewal period of 24 calendar months or a term equal to the Initial Term, whichever is the longer in accordance with Clause 3.

 “Facility Limit” the monthly financial limit applied to the Charges of 125% of the value of the estimated call spend (set out on the Order).

-”Network” our * our suppliers telecommunications network and equipment which we use to provide the Services.
+“Network” means our suppliers telecommunications network and equipment which we use to provide the Services.

 “Premises” your premises at which the Equipment will be installed.

-“Service” means any one of the services described in an Order and “Services’ means any combination of two or more such services.
+“Service” means any one of the services or ancillary services described in an Order and “Services’ means any combination of two or more such services.

 “Service Hours” means our normal working hours of 8.00am to 6.00pm, Monday to Friday excluding UK public holidays, unless superseded to the contrary within the Agreement.

 “Software” means the software provided by us to you for the purposes of enabling you to use the Services including all associated documentation.